bueler/p4pdes/README.md

 ### PDF of the book

 To get an incomplete draft PDF, find the `book.pdf` link at [the most recent release](https://github.com/bueler/p4pdes/releases).
 To compile a PDF from the current LaTeX sources, see the `README.md` in the [`tex/`](https://github.com/bueler/p4pdes/tree/master/tex) subdirectory.
-However, starting in about June 2016, development of the book itself will move into a private repo.
+However, starting some time in July 2016, development of the book itself will move into a private repo.

 ### Blog and slides for a course